NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     must no longer be used in stereo.

 --min-triangulation-angle <degrees (default: 0.1)>
-    Filter as outliers any triangulation point for which all rays converging to it have an angle less than this (measured in degrees).
+    Filter as outlier any triangulation point for which all rays converging to it have an angle less than this (measured in degrees).
 This happens on loading the match files and after each optimization pass.
 This should be used cautiously with very uncertain input cameras.